DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

 - allowing you to select your directory only once rather than having the locations hardcoded into each system [ACHIEVED AS OF 10/03/23]

+- Add the option to choose a folder for your own music in the Launcher or remove a music folder completely from the Launcher.

+- Add an option to configure the fade for how quickly it transitions from one image to another in the launcher.

 - There is a potential that this project, which may have originally been created for Star Citizen's [EAC](https://www.easy.ac/), will be renamed and modified to work for as many [EAC](https://www.easy.ac/) games as possible.